Georgesaba/Uniform_MCMC_Sampler/Responses.md

 2) Explain why lines 27 & 28 are needed in Observations.cpp.
 How could we avoid this?

-Lines 27 and 28 refer to explicit instantiations of the loadData method template for Observations class using the double and float data types.
+Lines 27 and 28, now 75 and 76, refer to explicit instantiations of the loadData method template for Observations class using the double and float data types.
 Since it is a member function of a class it needs to be explicitly instantiated for the relevant datatypes it will work with so that the compiler can generate function definitions for the template functions.
 Without the explicit instantiation, the linker has difficulty finding definitions of the loadData method for specific datatypes causing linking errors as there only is a class template available instead of a template class which is created with the explicit instantiation.
 To avoid this the full method logic can be placed in the header file where it will be instantiated automatically with the used type.

 ## Section 1.2